Common Reasons for Breast Implant Removal

 What to expect during your procedure?

 Breast explant surgery will take about one to two hours to complete.
 However, this depends on the type of breast implant removal you choose.
-Many women choose to have their implants removed and not replaced.
-In some cases, the implant along with the surrounding scar tissue (capsule) will be taken out.
-Whether you are looking for breast implant removal or replacement, your customised plan will help you achieve the results you desire.
-Depending on your concerns, this process can help you improve the shape, size, or position of your breasts as well as eliminate issues from your past surgery.
+Patients may opt to have their implants removed and not replaced.
+In some cases, the implant and the surrounding scar tissue (capsule) will be removed.
+Depending on your concerns, this process can help change the shape, size, or position of the breasts and address issues from past surgery.

 Incision and scarring

-Generally, implant removal surgery involves an incision in the breast crease, which will typically only leave a very thin scar.
-Whilst your breast surgeon will use techniques to reduce scarring, the prominence of your scars will depend on how your body heals.
-The scar may appear slightly different from the scar after the previous breast procedure.
+Generally, implant removal surgery typically involves making an incision in the breast crease.
+The visibility of the scars will depend on your body’s healing process, and the resulting scar may look slightly different from the one after the previous breast procedure.

 Breast implant removal without replacement